wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-If the received activation result also contains a recovery data, then you should display that values to the user.
+If the received activation result also contains recovery data, then you should display that values to the user.
 To do that, please read [Getting Recovery Data](#getting-recovery-data) section of this document, which describes how to treat that sensitive information.
 This is relevant for all types of activation you use.

 ### Activation via Custom Credentials